ffabi/DockerHomework/README.md

 ## Running

-To run the two containers, simple the following
+To run the two containers, simple run the following

 `docker-compose up`